Swept to the edge of extinction by warring outsiders

 The hunter-gatherer Nukak in Colombia have only been in regular contact with people outside their tribe since the late 1980s.
 The Nukak’s rainforest was invaded and most Nukak were forced out of their territory to the outskirts of nearby towns.
 Malnutrition and diseases such as malaria have killed around half of their people, while many of the survivors now face sexual exploitation and drug addiction.
 The Nukak are fighting to go back home.

-Traditionally, the Nukak live in small groups, between nine and thirty people, in the very deep forest away from the rivers.
+Traditionally, the Nukak live between the Guaviare and Inírida rivers in south-east Colombia, in small groups in the deep forest away from the rivers.

 Each family has its own hearth, used to keep warm, cook, and to burn certain plants to keep mosquitoes away.

 The Nukak eat fish, game, turtles, fruit, vegetables, nuts, insects and honey.